konsumer/crossaudio/README.md

 ## TODO

-- finish basic CLI that can run synths
+- finish basic CLI & lib that can run synths
 - improve stream-flow, so it's simpler to setup streams that can react to input changes.
 This might involve [rxjs](https://github.com/ReactiveX/rxjs)
+- publish on npm
 - create react demo on `gh-pages`
-- write more synths
+- write more synths, especially that use input
-- get input working
+- get audio-input working
 - write viz for webgl to use in plain threejs, react-three-fiber and node-webgl. [this](https://medium.com/@mag_ops/music-visualiser-with-three-js-web-audio-api-b30175e7b5ba) looks like a cool demo to play with
 - write some sort of CLI viz
 - finish emulator for pi hardware
+- flesh out docs, completely
+- make proper website